 I highly recommend it for anyone that might want to get into post-apocalyptic vehicular combat or that just wants a fun and affordable game.

-In the interest of keeping my readers informed, I believe that there is a coming out later in the year.
+In the interest of keeping my readers informed, I believe that there is a revised and enhanced hardcover copy of the rules coming out later in the year.
 That said, if you want to get your hands on the original rule-set, that is also currently still available.
 The original is the version that I played at this convention and it was a lot of fun!